We use cookies to help provide you with the best possible online experience.

 - The medication is a "shared care" medication which has to be started by a specialist and stabilised before the GP can take over.
 We cannot prescribe until this stage has been reached.

 If your GP is not able to prescribe the medication suggested by your private specialist, they may suggest an alternative but equally effective medication prescribed on the NHS.
-Alternatively, if you prefer, you an pay for your private prescription through your private doctor.
+Alternatively, if you prefer, you can pay for your private prescription through your private doctor.

 This will not affect any medications that you are currently being prescribed by your NHS GP.
+Please keep us informed of any medications you are accessing privately so we can check drug interactions when prescribing NHS medications.